Algarve is the southernmost region of Portugal. This area is well known among the surf community due to its beautiful beaches and amazing landscapes.

 This little adventure allowed us to understand better the spirit of the market and meet beautiful people with amazing stories.

-The market starts in the Sunday morning around 8:30, but if you want a great spot you should go there in advance.
+The market starts on Sunday morning around 8:30, but if you want a great spot you should go there in advance.
 One night before (as we did) is not enough.

 “For a spot in the center of the market, well… you should have come on Wednesday.”